nolanlawson/css-talk-2022/markdown.md

 class: fill-custom

-<example-3 show-tags="true" show-bloom-filter="true" animate="true" strategy="instant"></example-3>
+<example-3 show-tags="true" show-bloom-filter="true" animate="true" strategy="bloom-filter"></example-3>

 ???

-So now we can basically instantly find the `.foo div`s, assuming we don't get false positives in the Bloom filter.
+So now we can quickly filter all the `divs` based on the Bloom filter, "fast rejecting" any that couldn't possibly have `.foo` as an ancestor.
+Note that, because we could have false positives, we still need to walk the ancestor chain to check that it really has `.foo` as an ancestor, but we are still eliminating a lot of work.

-And hey, if we do get false positives, then we just fall back to crawling up the DOM tree.
-Assuming the Bloom filter is tuned correctly, this shouldn't happen too frequently, so it won't dramatically affect page performance.
+Bloom filters can also be tuned to minimize the number of false positives.
+It's basically a memory vs CPU tradeoff.

 ---